Every school of thought and government has failed in this city — but I love it nonetheless.

 It resists compression.
 I could spend another couple dozen hours noticing things and making up themes.
 Redemption – isn’t everyone’s first playthrough the redemption arc? – is only the simplest and most obvious route through.
 Subcultures and archetypes it depicts perfectly: cops, drugs, organic racism, theoretical racism, rave philosophers, locker room nastiness, bureaucrats, petit bourgeois, haute bourgeois, realpolitik operators, depressed leftists, and the various kinds of revolutionary.
 They don’t do quite as well on neoliberalism or centrism or humanitarianism.
 But still more accurate and thoughtful than almost any radicals.
 So, schizoposting.

 How did they make the best RPG ever?
 How did they overcome the curse of collaborative fiction (how many of these books are worth a damn)?

-That the game is also actually existentialist and an amazing portrait of multi-agent mind and a Greek tragedy and a work of science fiction which justifies an obtuse synonym and bedecked in Lucian Freud / Jenny Saville actually-painted visuals and shimmery post-rock ambience is just icing.
+That the game is also actually existentialist and an amazing portrait of multi-agent mind and a Greek tragedy and a work of science fiction which justifies an obtuse synonym and bedecked in Lucian Freud / Jenny Saville actual-art visuals and shimmery post-rock sound is just icing.

 It’s melancholy but not self-pitying and not life-denying.
 7 It’s cynical but not sneering and not unkind.
 The grail.